Tech Accelerator

 "The big problem here is: Will the software integrate with all the non-HR solutions, and is there workflow and exception handling for all of that?"
 Sommer said.

-To onboard an employee, HR professionals have to coordinate an array of processes, from issuing a security badge and laptop to ordering uniforms and scheduling orientation -- much of it in a specific sequence.
+To onboard an employee, HR professionals must coordinate an array of processes, from issuing a security badge and laptop to ordering uniforms and scheduling orientation -- much of it in a specific sequence.
 Coordinating these steps requires an onboarding module that ideally integrates with the IT, time clock and other systems needed to set up a new employee.

 Onboarding is often included in core HR, in part because it involves employee records, benefits and compliance.
 However, many vendors consider onboarding to be more of a talent management function because it comes right after the recruiting process, draws on corporate learning tools and potentially has a major impact on employee performance.